wikindx/wikindx/website/web/src/content/_index.md

 ### User

 * 41 resource types.
-* Translations included for major languages (English, French, German, Spanish, Italian, Russian).
+* Translations included for major languages (English, French, German, Spanish, Italian, Russian, Ukrainian).
 * Multi-user mode – create and manage your own bibliographies drawn from the WIKINDX master bibliography and browse other users' bibliographies.
 (Must be enabled by the administrator.)
 * Create user groups and user group bibliographies.
 (Must be enabled by the administrator).
 * Save your own preferences.